 An example Melchor gives, “Leading them through a dynamic warm-up could look boring to an adult — torso rotations, high knees, squats, etcetera — but when I started naming them differently, I had better interactions.
 We called the high knee movement “soldier march” and counted in an army fashion when doing those.
 We called squats “froggys” and did more of a jump squat instead of the standard squat and made a “ribbet” noise (this actually sometimes got too loud because of the excitement the ribbet noises created).
 The warm-up was actually my favorite part of teaching because it usually ended in laughter.”

 For Some, Try a Team

-Feeling like a part of a larger unit can be very reassuring and comforting for kids.
-That’s why finding a team sport, either at school or as an extracurricular, can be a godsend.
+Feeling like a part of a larger unit can be very reassuring and comforting.
+That’s why finding a team sport can be a godsend.

 “When teenagers play sports, they’re unaware of all the physical and mental health benefits,” Nafeh says.
 “I believe parents can encourage teenagers to move more by encouraging them to join team sports.”

 Nafeh’s reasoning: “Team sports promotes higher self- esteem and leadership skills, while teamwork fosters healthy relationships.
 Teenagers also become better at communicating and more self sufficient in getting their needs met, which fosters a healthy mindset ( mental health) and makes it less likely for them to experience depression or anxiety.“

 Teams Too Intense?
 Try a Class or a Goal

 Some kids might not gravitate toward the intensity of a team dynamic.
 For them, there’s classes in things like gymnastics, circus arts, yoga, parkour, and even boxing.